 A home’s HVAC (heating, ventilation, and air conditioning) system is designed to filter out airborne soil, trapping it in the filter.
 But once the filter is full, the system will send the air pollutants back into the house through the ducts where all of that icky mess gets lodged into corners and crevices.
 And if that’s not enough, filtration soil makes your house smell bad.

 Normal vacuuming is no match for removing filtration soil.
 And neither are the best carpet spot removers.
 Filtration soil is greasy and sticky.
 A severe case of filtration soil may require the services of a professional carpet cleaner who specializes in this unique problem.
 However, it is possible to effectively do it yourself provided your soil problem is not severe.

 Use a pull scraper or a hard-bristle scrub brush to vigorously scrape away surface fibers and discolored dirty edges of the carpet.
 This is going to pull up a lot of debris and dirt.
 Do this before you get the carpet wet.

 Use a specific cleaning product for this kind of soil like Prochem Filter Out, which is specially formulated to remove filtration soil lines, soot, and other electrically-charged particles.
 Apply it undiluted so that it saturates the fibers in the stained areas.
-Allow to sit for 3 to 5 minutes.
+Allow sitting for 3 to 5 minutes.
 Scrub the lines of filtration soil with a good, strong brush that can get down into the crevices.
 It’s important to agitate the carpet fibers to loosen the dirt particles so you can remove them.

 Or you can mix your own solution by adding a cup of white vinegar to a gallon of warm water.
 A solution of equal parts water and hydrogen peroxide is also an effective cleaner.